Generic Name: vancomycin (VAN-koe-MYE-sin)

 - Vancomycin capsules should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if vancomycin capsules can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using vancomycin capsules while you are pregnant.
-Vancomycin capsules is found in breast milk.
+Vancomycin capsules are found in breast milk.
 Do not breast-feed while taking vancomycin capsules.

 Possible side effects of vancomycin capsules: